 Patrick Moran is a lecturer in the writing program at Princeton University.
 His scholarshi

 Patrick Moran is a lecturer in the writing program at Princeton University.
-His scholarship focuses on modernism, material culture, childhood, and the medical humanities.
-His essays and reviews have appeared in James Joyce Quarterly, Modern Fiction Studies, Modernism/modernity, Éire-Ireland, and Literature and Medicine.
-He is also interested in creative writing and is currently pursuing an MFA at Columbia University.
+His scholarship focuses on modernism, material culture, childhood studies, and the medical humanities.
+His work has appeared in James Joyce Quarterly, Modern Fiction Studies, Modernism/modernity, Éire-Ireland, and Literature and Medicine.
+He is also interested in creative writing and holds an MFA from Columbia University.